gthvn1/crashtos/zigos/Readme.md

 for me but maybe it can be usefull for someone else so I will try to keep things simple and working.

+So we will try to follow tutorials from OS dev and also get inspired by existing Zig and others existing operating system.
+All links that we use are available in the next section.

 ## Links

 ### Bare Bones tutorial